Coding-Coach/find-a-mentor/README.md

 ## Want to be a mentor?

 1. Fork
+1. Clone your fork (if you use passphrase, please clone with the HTTPS approach)
 1. `yarn` (make sure you have a compatible node version, [nvm](https://github.com/creationix/nvm) or [fnm](https://github.com/Schniz/fnm#installation) can help here)

 ### CLI Geek?